Out and about in Tuscany from your holiday cottage

 45 mins from the house.
 Basically famous for a piece of architecture that went horribly wrong!
 But it really is well worth a visit.

-Less than an hour from the house but as you will fly in, then you may decide to capture this iconic city on your first or last day.
+Less than an hour from the house but if you will fly in then you may decide to capture this iconic city on your first or last day.
 The Leaning Tower and its neighbour, the Duomo, are an absolute must when you stay with us in Tuscany.

 And you have to take the obligatory tourist pic of you pretending to hold the tower up.

 I broke with tradition last time I was there and took this one instead!